 We currently have no outstanding indebtedness, other than the letters of credit issued in the ordinary course of business.
-Approximately \$4.4 million of standby letters of credit have been issued in connection with our current leased office space as of February 28, 2013.
+Approximately \$4.4 million of standby letters of credit have been issued in connection with our current leased office space as of May 31, 2013.
 These standby letters of credit contain covenants that, among other things, require us to maintain minimum levels of consolidated net worth and certain leverage and fixed charge ratios.
-At February 28, 2013, we were in compliance with all covenants contained in the standby letters of credit.
-As of February 28, 2013 and February 29, 2012, we maintained a zero debt balance and were in compliance with all covenants.
+At May 31, 2013, we were in compliance with all covenants contained in the standby letters of credit.